Prior-Informed Flow Matching for Graph Reconstruction: Additional results

 \subsection{Distortion-perception trade-off.}

 Here we expand on the distortion-perception trade-off by computing the MMD as a function of the number of steps The results are shown in Figures~\ref{fig:mmd-01} and~\ref{fig:mmd-05}.
-Again, both figures show that the MMD² distance decreases as we increase $K$; this is particularly noticeable for $0 < \sigma_s \leq 0.1$.
+Again, both figures show the MMD² distance dropping sharply over the first few steps (most noticeably for $0 < \sigma_s \leq 0.1$), rather than decreasing monotonically in $K$: for some noise levels it plateaus or rebounds after its early minimum.
 In other words, if we aim for a high-quality perceptual reconstruction, we should consider $\sigma_s = 0.01$ or $0.05$.
 However, if we are aiming for high reconstruction quality in terms of AUC-ROC, we should use $\sigma_s = 0.1$ (see Fig.\ref{fig:roc-sigma}).
 In other words, the choice of the $K$ is heavily dependent on the downstream task.